Culturally-Tech/project-curriculum/mario/teacher/teacher-breakdown.md

 ### New Level Map - https://youtu.be/2nucjefSr6I?t=3085 - Namita

 Let’s change our one map into an array of `maps`.
-Copy your previously created map into the first array and we will create the second map.
+Add sqaure brackets around the outside of your first map, then add an empty array.
+Change `map` to `maps`.

-Your `maps` array should now look like this.
+There `maps` array should now look like this.

 ```javascript
 const maps = [